 - Remove the baking pan from the oven and allow the cupcakes to cool in the pan for 3-5 minutes before transferring them to a cooling rack to finish cooling.

 - Once completely cool you may frost the cupcakes if desired.
-My Vegan Chocolate Frosting makes a lovely topping for these.
+My Chocolate Frosting makes a lovely topping for these.

 - Eat and enjoy!